Mission and Purpose

 Humble Beginnings

-The Women’s Humane Society operated in many diverse locations such as a former shoe factory, a private home, and the back yard of the Marion Draper residence on Lake Avenue in Nashua.
+The Women’s Humane Society operated in many unexpected locations such as a former shoe factory, a private home, and the back yard of the Marion Draper residence on Lake Avenue in Nashua.

 Breaking Adoption Records